MattScheffler/Slideshow/README.md

 Current issues:

-* The order of the images gets mixed up when running a slideshow from the same path twice.
+* The order the images are displayed in changes after multiple slideshow viewings
 * When maximized, the image is still in a window and not covering the full area of the monitor.
 * The UI is a bit plain, may be improved in the future.
-* Need to add some comments